Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 } // end oval_blink_pattern()
 ```

+All done; you now have the all-red Oval pattern!

 ## Rainbow
 [Top](#notes "Top")<br>
-Why should we always use Black and Red?
+Why should we always use LED colors Black and Red?
 Does FastLED have an excellent method to vary colors in an interesting way?

 The answer is YES!
 They have two routines I know of that would work for this purpose:
 - fill_rainbow